Ice-wave/AttentionLens-LVLM/README.md

 - **LLaVA-1.5-7B**

-More models coming soon™.
-If you can’t wait, feel free to drop in and contribute—we won’t stop you.
+More models will be added soon.
+If you would like support for additional models, contributions are welcome.

 ## Contributing

-Contributions are welcome!
-Go ahead—fork with confidence and send us a pull request.
-We’ll take a look, nod thoughtfully, and (probably) merge it once it passes review.
+Just fork the repo and submit a pull request—we’ll review it and merge it once everything looks good.

 ## License